Africa Safari Wildlife

 Wat te doen in Malawi: Zonsondergang in Zomba Forest Lodge op het Zomba Plateau

-The Forest Lodge is a colourful old house with four guest rooms, run by Tom and Petal: a very nice and very British couple.
-There is no electricity available on the premises, which means the nights are darker than the black hole in your soul and everything has to be lit with candles and solar powered lanterns.
+The Zomba Forest Lodge is a colourful old house with just four guest rooms, run by Tom and Petal: a very friendly and very British couple.
+There is no electricity available on the premises, which means the nights are darker than the hole in your soul and everything has to be lit with candles and solar powered lanterns.
 On a clear night you can see the entire Milky Way passing over the roof.
 You’ll enjoy the best food in Malawi twice a day during your stay, and in the eight hectares of protected forest around the property, hundreds of dazzling little birds fly from flower to flower.
 Spending a few days here, in a hammock with a gin & tonic on your belly, is a form of therapy the world’s best psychiatrist can’t prescribe.
 Having no means of connecting to the outside world means you can’t worry about it either.

 Wat te doen in Malawi: Samango Monkey in Zomba Forest Lodge